Teetil/Novel-Manager/README.md

 7. Sending messages to other users or blocking them
 8. Admin rights such as deleting reviews and adding novels
 9. Threads for discusing novels?

+Current Progress:

+Ability to create, delete and browse novels.
+Novels are linked to authors which can also be browsed, seeing all teir published works Currently adding or deleting are not behind user rights.
+Tags not implemented.
+Reviews and users not implemented
+Following not implemented